jerryq27/Cheatsheets/README.md

 repository is using the following directory structure:

 1. Languages - programming languages.
-1. Libraries, Tools, & Frameworks - contains tools and which type of development they are usually used in.
+1. Libraries-Tools-Frameworks - contains tools and which type of development they are usually used in.
 1. Topics - general topics with concepts that are shared between multiple files.
 1. Tutorials - contains projects, source code from tutorials and books. and follows